Parramatta Grass (Sporobolus africanus).

 - Tussock Grass grows in lower rainfall areas, but is most common in areas with an average annual rainfall above 700 mm per year.

-The distribution map for Rat’s Tail is courtesy on The atlas of Living Australia.
+The distribution map for Rat’s Tail is courtesy on The Atlas of Living Australia.

 How to Identify Parramatta Grass.